gagolews/genieclust/.devel/sphinx/weave/outliers.md

 core distances.

-In our case, we can perform anomaly detection on subsets of mutual reachability minium spanning trees using the [*Deadwood*](https://deadwood.gagolewski.com/) algorithm, separately in each cluster identified by *Genie*.
+In our case, we can perform anomaly detection on subsets of mutual reachability minimum spanning trees using the [*Deadwood*](https://deadwood.gagolewski.com/) algorithm, separately in each cluster identified by *Genie*.